-The relief is limited to gains of up to twice the value of the initial qualifying investment and subject to a lifetime limit of €3m.
+The relief is limited to gains of up to twice the value of the initial qualifying investment and subject to a lifetime limit of €10m, increased from €3m.
+The increased limit was subject to a Ministerial Order which entered into effect on 1 March 2025.